Biktarvy® (BIC/FTC/TAF)

 Results

-Switching to BIC/FTC/TAF was associated with a significantly lower prevalence of select patient-reported bothersome symptoms and poor sleep quality compared to remaining on DTG/ABC/3TC (Table 9).
-Hair loss/change at Week 4 was the only symptom that favored DTG/ABC/3TC, but there was no difference in the prevalence of hair loss/change between the 2 treatment arms from Week 4 to Week 48.
+Switching to BIC/FTC/TAF was associated with a significantly lower prevalence of select patient-reported bothersome symptoms and poor sleep quality compared to remaining on DTG/ABC/3TC (Table 4).
+Hair loss/changes at Week 4 was the only symptom that favored DTG/ABC/3TC, but there was no difference in the prevalence of hair loss/changes between treatment arms from Week 4 to Week 48.

-No treatment differences were noted between treatment arms using SF-36 PCS/MCS and WPAI tools.
+No treatment differences between arms were noted using the SF36 PCS/MCS and WPAI tools.

 Resultsa